 Melbourne's exclusive museum dedicated to science.
 A visit to Scienceworks always guarantees a fun day out for everyone in the family.
 Downstairs, after you've entered the museum, you've got a permanent and temporary exhibitions.
-The Alice in Wonderland display is a big hit, as is 'sportsworks' an area dedicated to physical science is popular for the older kids.
+The Ground Up Exhibition is a big hit for the under 5s, and 'sportsworks'; an area dedicated to physical science is popular for the older kids.

 Scienceworks is also home to the planetarium.
 Enjoy a number of shows in the planetarium, which are at an extra cost, but worth the money.

 Getting the right amount of vitamins and minerals is especially important during the first 12 weeks, so morning sickness is not something you should have to grin and bear!
 Here are our top 3 suggestions to help with your morning sickness: